 Since many GMM problems are non-convex, a number of authors have proposed strategies to speed-up convergence.
 Building on \citet{robinson1988}, \citet{andrews1997} proposed a stopping-rule to produce a consistent first-step estimate, with $\text{err} = o_p(1)$, which is followed by a few Newton-Raphson iterations.
 The main challenge is in computing the consistent estimate which still requires a global search. \citet{chernozhukov2003} introduce a quasi-Bayesian framework where MCMC sampling replaces optimization.
 The random-walk Metropolis-Hastings algorithm converges under weak conditions.
 However, convergence rates, which measure performance, are mostly derived for log-concave distributions.\footnote{See e.g. \citet{mengersen1996}, \citet{brooks1998}, \citet{belloni2009}.}

-A companion paper, \citet{jjlz22} gives a sufficient rank condition for the Gauss-Newton algorithm to be globally convergent in smooth GMM estimations, at rates similar to the convex case.
-Unlike convexity, this condition is invariant to smooth one-to-one reparameterizations.
-However, the assumption does exclude local optima, requires adequate tuning, and smooth sample moments.
-Here, the paper relies on a global search step to make the algorithm globally convergent without these additional assumptions.

 A common strategy to handle non-smooth sample moments is to use smoothing.
 The complexity bounds above then apply to the smoothed optimization problem. \citet[pp1000-1001]{mcfadden1989} and \citet{bruins2018} suggest to replace an indicator function by a smooth approximation in simulation-based estimation of discrete choice models.